SairajSonawane/Web-Development/README.md

 # Web-Development
-This repo is for brushing-up your WebD things
+This repo is for brushing-up your WebD things/ Who want to learn webdevlopment